min2ha/ukwa-site/content/target/37319/index.en.md

   "subject": "EU Referendum"
 }

-# City A.M.: The seven types of EU referendum voter

 Slightly popularist article divides voters into seven types, determining their vote by their worldview and values relating to big issues like immigration and the Eurozone.